Safe-DS/DSL/docs/language/common/imports.md

 - The keyword `import`.
 - A star.

-Afterwards, we can again access declarations by their simple name, such as the [class][classes] `DecisionTree`:
+Afterward, we can again access declarations by their simple name, such as the [class][classes] `DecisionTree`:

 ```sds
 DecisionTree()